jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 At the time this post has been written, it did not seem to be a way to create device modules (a.k.a. module identities) during the provisioning process.

 This can be implemented by code but it requires one of the steps below:
- - reference the Azure IoT Hub Service SDK (which requires a SAS connection string to the IoT Hub with specific rights....not really matching the security constraints we are looking for in the implemented scenario with DPS).
+ - reference the Azure IoT Hub Service SDK (which requires in turn a SAS connection string to the IoT Hub with specific rights....not really matching the security constraints we are looking for in the implemented scenario with DPS).
- - reference a REST API taking in charge the logic of creation device modules.
-The provisioned device could call that REST API once DPS has done his job and that the device is provisioned.
+ - reference a REST API taking in charge the creation of device modules.
+The provisioned device could call that REST API once DPS would have done his job and that the device was provisioned.